maarlf/stackexchange/README.md

-# dhv
+# hivecluster
-Hadoop, Hive, and MySQL running on Docker Containers
+Hadoop, Hive, and MySQL cluster running on Docker Containers

 ## On hadoop-master